Structural design of composite concrete section in RCS (EN)

 2 Recalculation of internal forces from third-party software

-The internal forces are related to each component and have to be recalculated to the center of gravity of the whole concrete section.
+The internal forces pertain to each component and necessitate recalculation to the center of gravity of the entire concrete section.
 Here is in detail described the workflow for all stages:

 3 The tendon stress at every stage

-The stresses in the tendon at element 5 and node 7 are extracted from the Midas Civil and put to the tab(3).
+The stresses in the tendon at element 5 and node 7 are extracted from the Midas Civil and put into tab(3).

 4 Current